anxiouscupcake/honest_calorie/README.md

 You can also start `dart run build_runner watch -d` in a separate terminal window to automatically generate needed code.

+Or, if you are on linux, you can just use the `run_code_gen.sh` script.

 ## Assets

 The `assets` directory houses images, fonts, and any other files you want to